How to Generate Revenue When Charging Your Electric Vehicle

 Canada's Clean Fuel Regulations (CFR) came into full effect on July 1, 2023.
 Administered by Environment and Climate Change Canada, the CFR requires gasoline and diesel suppliers to progressively reduce the carbon intensity of transportation fuels, targeting a 15% reduction below 2016 levels by 2030.
 The transportation sector accounts for approximately 24% of Canada's total greenhouse gas emissions, making this program one of the most significant regulatory levers for reducing emissions at scale.

-Businesses that operate EV charging stations for fleet use can register as credit creators under the CFR and generate carbon credits by displying low-carbon electricity in place of diesel fuel.
+Businesses that operate EV charging stations for fleet use can register as credit creators under the CFR and generate carbon credits by displacing low-carbon electricity in place of diesel fuel.
 These credits are traded through the federal Credit and Tracking System (CATS) and purchased by fuel suppliers that cannot meet their annual obligations independently.
-The CFR applies nationwide, meaning fleet operators and small businesses in every Canadian province can claim credits and participate in the federal program.
+The CFR applies nationwide, meaning fleet operators in every Canadian province can claim credits and participate in the federal program.

 British Columbia Low Carbon Fuel Standard

 Quebec and California participate in the Western Climate Initiative (WCI), enabling cross-border credit trading.
-US state programs including California's LCFS, Oregon's Clean Fuels Program, and Washington's Clean Fuel Standard offer equivalent opportunities for zero emission vehicles operating cross-border.
-Rebates and incentive stacking across programs vary by jurisdiction and should be assessed carefully before projecting revenue.
+US state programs including California's LCFS, Oregon's Clean Fuels Program, and Washington's Clean Fuel Standard offer equivalent opportunities for zero-emission vehicles operating cross-border.
+Government incentives and rebates available through the federal iMHZEV Program can also reduce upfront costs for installing EV chargers, improving the overall financial case.
+Rebate stacking and incentive eligibility across programs vary by jurisdiction and should be assessed carefully before projecting revenue.

 What Businesses Can Realistically Expect